 I am an aerospace engineer with a strong background in computing based in Madrid.
-While I have experience working on either field (as described below), I particularly excel at challenges present where both fields meet.
+While I have experience working on either field, I particularly excel at challenges present where both fields meet.

 This page aims to showcase the parts of my (professional & personal) work that I'm proudest of.